tcherrie/Hiped/README.md

-# Hierarchical Interpolation with Projection, Evaluation and Derivation
+# Hierarchical Interpolation with Projection, Evaluation, and Derivation

 [![GitHub license](https://img.shields.io/github/license/tcherrie/Hiped)](https://github.com/tcherrie/Hiped) [![GitHub release](https://img.shields.io/github/release/tcherrie/Hiped.svg)](https://github.com/tcherrie/Hiped/releases/) [![GitHub stars](https://img.shields.io/github/stars/tcherrie/Hiped)](https://github.com/tcherrie/Hiped/stargazers)
 [![DOI](https://zenodo.org/badge/763998095.svg)](https://zenodo.org/doi/10.5281/zenodo.10718117)

-The purpose of this code is to define arbitrary interpolation trees with some utilities (evaluation, projection and derivation) that can be used for instance in multimaterial topology optimization algorithms [^1][^2] as well as in other applications using projected gradient descent.
+The purpose of this code is to define arbitrary interpolation trees with some utilities (evaluation, projection, and derivation) that can be used, for instance, in multi-material topology optimization algorithms [^1][^2], as well as in other applications using projected gradient descent.

 This code is a major upgrade of [^3], based itself on [^4].